titomncl/Odin/README.md

     - 📄 .gitignore:
     - 📄 README.md: Documentation of your repository
 ```

+### Update Odin
+If an update is available, a message box will shows up telling you a new version of Odin has been downloaded.

 ### Change the configuration
 You can change the software launch path if it's absolutely necessary.